ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

-# A series of posts on SaC performance and use for physics and applied maths
+# SaC for physics and applied maths
+# 01 : Amazing optimisations or _The birth of SaCzilla_ : SaC & gcc vs gcc

 _Abstract_